Austin Riley Preview, Player Props: Braves vs. Mets

-The Atlanta Braves, including Austin Riley and his .600 slugging percentage over his past 10 games, battle starting pitcher David Peterson and the New York Mets at Truist Park, Monday at 7:20 PM ET.
+The Atlanta Braves, including Austin Riley (.225 batting average in his past 10 games), take on starting pitcher Tylor Megill and the New York Mets at Truist Park, Tuesday at 7:20 PM ET.

 Austin Riley Game Info & Props vs. the Mets